joebew42/learning-javascript/README.md

 ## What's going on?

+I am doing the [Salary Slip Kata](https://github.com/sandromancuso/salaryslipkata).

-Salary slip generator should receive an employee with its Employee Id, Employee Name and Annual Gross Salary
+A Salary Slip Generator should receive an employee with its Employee Id, Employee Name and Annual Gross Salary

 Salary slip should contain the Employee ID, Employee Name, Gross Salary, National Insurance contributions, Tax-free allowance, Taxable income and Tax payable for the month